nickjalbert/design_docs/registry.rst

   * A ``requirements.txt`` that will contain the project requirements

-* ACS will have an ``search`` method that will:

-  * List all components in the registry matching the search query.
+* ACS will have an ``search`` method that will list all components in the registry matching the search query.

 * ACS will have an ``install`` method that will: